Empires of the Middle Ages: Reception

+In Issue 48 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "this has the makings of a corker of a game.
+The map is functional, the rules quite well written (it is all there, but you must rigorously observe the rules of SPI writing) and the problems and events both interesting and challenging."
+However, Vasey questioned the historicity of some of the rules, feeling that the Crusades in this game "bear little resemblance to those noble campaigns", and various raiders (Magyars, Saracens and Vikings) "are pretty pathetic and go neither as far, nor as powerfully as the real ones."
+Vasey also questioned the lack of the Holy Church, noting, "the Middle Ages without the Pope [is] like World War II without the Germans."
+Vasey concluded, "The game will teach you some interesting things, and it will open vistas in the Middle Ages that lie hidden to most people.
+It's not a good historical simulation but it's a hell of a good historical-political simulation."

 In Issue 33 of Phoenix, Roger Sandell felt that the main problem of this game was that "it gives little sense of the historical changes taking place in the period it depicts."
 He also noted that the game didn't "take much account of differing styles of government from country to country."
 Despite this, Sandell felt that "As a whole the game plays well.
 It moves reasonably quickly and the eternal problems that beset each nation mean that it is not simply a game of attempting to conquer everything in sight."
 He did note that there were periods where there was little player interaction.
 He concluded, "to some extent, an attempt has been made to put too much into one package and one set of rules and that the game might have benefited from attempting to look at a more restricted area, either historically or geographically."

 In Issue 23 of Fire & Movement, Rob Land commented, "The game plays well and has been completently play-tested.
 [It] seems to have something for everyone who ever wanted to act like a king."
 Land concluded, "It has many good features which you will enjoy discovering yourself.
 This is the kind of product the hobby expects from SPI: original in conception and workable in execution."